PoisotLab/ms_mangal_synthesis/manuscript.md

+---
+bibliography: [references.bib]
+---

-Ecological networks are a useful representation of ecological systems in which species or organisms interact [@heleno14ecological; @delmas18analysing].
-In addition to using the established mathematical framework of graph theory to describe the structure of species interactions, network ecology has related the structural and ecological properties of networks [@proulx05network;
+Ecological networks are a useful representation of ecological systems in which species or organisms interact [@Heleno2014EcoNet; @Delmas2018AnaEco].
+In addition to using the established mathematical framework of graph theory to describe the structure of species interactions, network ecology has related the structural and ecological properties of networks [@Proulx2005NetThi;
-@poulin10network].
-Networks often allow to link disconnected scales in ecology, and in particular are powerful tools to bridge data on populations to ecosystem properties [@loreau10populations; @jordano13mutualistic;
+@Poulin2010NetAna].
+Networks often allow to link disconnected scales in ecology, and in particular are powerful tools to bridge data on populations to ecosystem properties [@loreau10populations; @jordano13mutualistic; @gonzalez20scalingup].
-@gonzalez20scalingup].
-Recently, the interest in the dynamics of ecological networks across large temporal scales [@baiser19ecogeographical;
+Recently, the interest in the dynamics of ecological networks across large temporal scales [@baiser19ecogeographical; @tylianakis17ecological], and along environmental gradients [@Welti2015StrTro; @Pellissier2017ComSpe;
-@tylianakis17ecological], and along environmental gradients [@pellissier17comparing; @trojelsgaard16ecological], has increased.
-As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a collapse [@magrach17plantpollinator; @strong14impact], or by a "rewiring" of interactions among existing species [@hui19how; @guiden19predator;
+@Trojelsgaard2016EcoNet], has increased.
+As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their
+structure: for example by invasion leading to a collapse [@magrach17plantpollinator; @strong14impact], or by a "rewiring" of interactions among existing species [@hui19how; @guiden19predator; @bartley19food].
-@bartley19food].
 Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@thompson17dispersal] to predict the effects of external changes; indeed, data on the species occurrences and traits, as well as local extant and projected climate, are also required.

 This change in scope, from describing ecological networks as local, static objects, to dynamical ones that vary across space and time, has prompted